* Cbank sees fx stability around 132, down from earlier 125

 COLOMBO, May 30 (Reuters) - Sri Lanka central bank expects the rupee to stabilise at current levels of around 132 to the dollar without intervention, a senior official said on Wednesday, abandoning its earlier stance where it had expected the currency to settle at a higher level.

-The rupee was trading 132.20/132.40 per dollar at 0618 GMT on Wednesday.
+The rupee was trading around 132 per dollar on Wednesday.
 Both the central bank and the treasury had said only recently that they expected the currency to stabilise below 125 a dollar.

 “We think that it will stabilise at these levels unless there is a large oil import bill,” Swarna Gunaratna, the central bank’s chief economist told Reuters in an interview.